 Yes, I know this is a huge category.
 It’s spans everything from knives to tents, from water purifiers to binoculars.
 But there is no denying that when things go south objects and items that help people stay alive will be in great demand and any item in great demand has trading value.
 With this in mind, when you upgrade to new equipment you might not want to throw out the old stuff.
 That old pair of binocs, while perhaps not something you’ll be using anytime soon, might be worth a week (or a month) worth of food to the right person.

 This is an obvious one.
-We humans need food every day, but every day lots of food spoils or goes bad.
+We, humans, need food every day, but every day lots of food spoils or goes bad.
 Canned and bottled food is the answer to this problem.
 When properly stored some canned and bottled food can last for decades or more.
 That’s a lot of flexibility in food storage.
-And, if after a couple years you’re sick of your bottled green beans then perhaps you can find someone else who’s sick of their bottled beets and boom!
+And, if after a couple of years you’re sick of your bottled green beans then perhaps you can find someone else who’s sick of their bottled beets and boom!
 You’ve got a trade (and thankful taste buds).

 Another obvious one.
 Guns, guns and more guns.
 Whether it’s a .22 or a .306, a pistol or a shotgun, few things will be more valuable than guns for when the SHTF.
 Guns can be used to provide food for yourself and your family, they can be used to protect your loved ones and to defend your own food.
 Perhaps one of the most valuable thing about guns isn’t shooting them at all, but simply the knowledge that you could shoot if you needed to.